 Research | Current

 I am currently researching mothers’ experiences of losing care time with their children following parental separation.
 This research builds on earlier research on custody disputes and their intersection with intimate partner violence and coercive control.
-I have also undertaken research recently that examines couples' transitions from informal to formal unions (i.e., marriages and civil unions).
+I have also recently undertaken research that examines couples' transitions from informal to formal unions such as marriages and civil unions.